lisaross/tana-beginners/memory-bank/user-survey-questions.md

 Thank you for taking the time to share your experience with Tana!
 This survey will take about 10-15 minutes to complete.

-Your insights will directly shape a new guide called "Tana for Real People" aimed at making Tana more accessible to non-technical users.
+Your insights will directly shape a new guide called "Tana Simplified: Digital Organization for Everyone" aimed at making Tana more accessible to non-technical users.
 All responses are confidential, and you can skip any question you prefer not to answer.

 As a thank you, you'll receive early access to the guide when it's ready.